lgmorand/aks-workshop/_entries/02-06 challenge6.md

 az aks show --resource-group <resource-group-name> --name <cluster-name> --query addonProfiles
 ```

-You will get a big JSON as result:
+You will get a JSON result with this section:

 ```json
 "addonProfiles": {